Subject to the limitations and qualifications stated elsewhere in this catalog, the requirements for the baccalaureate degree are as follows:

 - A student must fulfill all major, minor and specific requirements prescribed for the degree and satisfy the legal requirements with regard to evidence of an understanding of the History and Constitutions of Georgia and of the United States.

 - A student must satisfy the Regents’ Test requirement for the University System of Georgia.
 Exemptions will be evidence of competence and shall satisfy the requirement.
 All students completing Composition I (ENGL 1101) and Composition II (ENGL 1102) or their equivalents with a minimum grade of "C" will have satisfied this requirement.
-This is a requirement for graduation.

 - All students will be required to complete any current requirements beyond the catalog, such as legislative, certification and Board of Regents requirements.